solislemuslab/solislemuslab.github.io/pages/people.md

 ---

 ### <a name="past"></a>Past members
+- Sophia Yang graduated in Computer Science and Data Science and will join the graduate program at UChicago
+- Nan (Nancy) Liu graduated in Mathematics and Statistics in May 2025 and will join the graduate program in NCSU
 - Lakes (Mengze) Tang graduated in Computer Science and Mathematics in December 2024, and will join the CS graduate program in UW-Madison in Fall 2025.
 - [Sungsik (Kevin) Kong](https://sungsik-kong.github.io/) (postdoc) is a computational evolutionary biologist who is interested in statistical and computational problems surrounding phylogenetic network estimation and their applications in practice.
 He is currently a postdoctoral fellow at ICERM.
 - Hailey Bruzzone (MSc Statistics, 2024) worked on inference of viral DNA sequences from phylogenetic trees and corresponding estimation of ancestral DNA sequences in plant viruses.